JustMog/FromSoftware-Message/readme.md

--- If you just want the raw data: local eldenRing = require "FromSoftware-Message.eldenRing" -- The structure should be pretty much as in-game.
+-- If you just want the raw data: local eldenRing = require "FromsoftMessage.eldenRing" -- The structure should be pretty much as in-game.
 -- have a poke around in the source if unsure. print( eldenRing.templates[1] ) -- "* ahead",